johnlee-jh/recruiting-exercises/README.md

 # Inventory Allocator Recruting Exercise - John(Junghwan) Lee

-The inventory allocator class & tests are located in recruiting-exercises/inventory-allocator/src.
+The inventory allocator class and tests are located in recruiting-exercises/inventory-allocator/src.

 ## Languages and Tools used
 Java (11) and IntelliJ IDE